kgateway-dev/kgateway/docs/content/guides/traffic_management/tcp_keepalive/_index.md

 {{< readfile file="static/content/enterprise_only_feature_disclaimer" markdown="true">}}
 {{% /notice %}}

-For static upstream clusters that you set up through Helm templates, use the `gloo.gatewayProxies.NAME.tcpKeepaliveTimeSeconds` setting to change the keepalive timeout value (default is 60s).
+If you used the `gloo.gatewayProxies.NAME.envoyStaticClusters[].NAME` Helm value to set up a static upstream cluster, you can change the TCP keepalive timeout value (default is 60s) with the `gloo.gatewayProxies.NAME.tcpKeepaliveTimeSeconds` Helm setting. setting to change the keepalive timeout value (default is 60s).
 For an overview of available Helm values, see the [Enterprise Gloo Gateway]({{< versioned_link_path fromRoot="/reference/helm_chart_values/enterprise_helm_chart_values/" >}}) reference docs.

 Note that you cannot change the `tcp_keepalive_intvl` and `tcp_keepalive_probes` values.
-The default values are used instead.
+The default system values are used instead.

 To check the default values for your system: